 - Inconsistent hiring processes (i.e., selective background checks on protected groups)

-- Similarly situated comparators (i.e., individuals who are similar in every regard but belonging to a protected group being treated differently)
+- Similarly situated comparators (i.e., individuals who are similar in every regard but belong to a protected group being treated differently)

 - Employment testing and statistical evidence (i.e., what an employer’s applicant, workforce, and criminal background check data shows)

-EEOC enforcement guidance puts the definition of disparate impact plainly: when “an employer’s neutral policy or practice has the effect of disproportionately screening out a Title VII-protected group and the employer fails to demonstrate that the policy or practice is job-related for the position and consistent with business necessity.”
+EEOC enforcement guidance defines disparate impact plainly: when “an employer’s neutral policy or practice has the effect of disproportionately screening out a Title VII-protected group and the employer fails to demonstrate that the policy or practice is job-related for the position and consistent with business necessity.”

 Arrest Records Versus Convictions

-- A conviction record is generally reliable as evidence of certain disqualifying behavior, but convictions should be scrutinized on a case-by-case basis as it relates to job and business necessity for the position in question.
+A conviction record is generally reliable as evidence of certain disqualifying behavior, but convictions should be scrutinized on a case-by-case basis as it relates to the position in question.